-Records of EWS trapping date back to 1980 in southern Idaho, but trapping has been carried out inconsistently over the decades, and early aerial survey data is not consolidated in this region.
-Trap catch records indicate there may have been DFTM outbreaks in the early 1980s in USFS Region 4 portion of Idaho, but there were no acres of defoliation recorded through aerial survey at that time.
+Records of EWS trapping date back to 1980 in southern Idaho, but trapping has been carried out inconsistently over the decades, and aerial survey data is not consolidated in this region prior to 1990.
+Trap catch records indicate there may have been DFTM outbreaks in the early 1980s in southern Idaho, i.e. USFS Region 4 portion, but there were no acres of defoliation recorded through aerial survey at that time.
 From 1990-1992, a major DFTM outbreak in southern Idaho caused defoliation on over 400,000 acres, primarily affecting areas east of Highway 21 on the Boise and Sawtooth National Forests.
 The Sagehen Reservoir area near Smiths Ferry and the Cuddy Mountain area were also defoliated in the early 1990s outbreak (figure 5).
 Smaller outbreaks in the early 2000s affected the most southern reaches of the state that included large areas in the Owyhee Mountains.

 Trap catch numbers began increasing significantly again in 2014, and in 2017, heavy defoliation was noted in stands of Douglas-fir in Craters of the Moon National Monument (figures 10A and 10B) and several other areas.
-Beginning in 2018 and continuing in 2019, a large outbreak affected the forests surrounding the Long Valley and Round Valley areas (figures 5 & 11).
+Beginning in 2018 and continuing in 2019, a large outbreak affected the forests surrounding the Long Valley and Round Valley areas (figure 11).
 In 2020, defoliation subsided in most locations in southern Idaho, with the exception of approximately 3,000 acres in the Cuddy Mountain and Hitt Mountain areas west of Cambridge (Payette National Forest) and some additional defoliation in the Big Hole mountains west of Driggs.
-In 2021, there were additional small and scattered areas of defoliation around Hitt and Cuddy Mountain (over 400 acres), as well as nearly 3,000 acres of defoliation in the Owyhee Mountains west of Mountain Home.
+In 2021, there were additional small and scattered areas of defoliation around Hitt and Cuddy Mountain (over 400 acres), as well as nearly 3,000 acres of defoliation in the Owyhee Mountains south of Marsing.
 No defoliation was observed in the Cuddy or Hitt Mountain areas in 2022.
-The only DFTM defoliation observed in southern Idaho in 2022 was 184 acres in the Owyhee Mountains.
+The only DFTM defoliation observed in southern Idaho in 2022 was 184 acres in the Owyhee Mountains (figure 5).
+No DFTM defoliation was recorded in 2023.